dodeeric/pdf2epubEX/README.md

 In the examples below, the HTML version is one big file including everything (all the pages with HTML5, CSS, JS, fonts and images; fonts and images are coded in Base64). *pdf2htmlEX* can also put all that content in different files (.html, .css, .js, .woff, .png, .jpg, .svg); that's in fact what basicaly the *pdf2epubEX.sh* script does before wripping all the files in one ePub container file (.epub).
 Sometime, ePub is referred as "website in a box".

+In parenthesis: the size of the file in MB.
+(X) Does not pass the epub check validation using version epub 3.2 rules (this does not mean the ePub will not be displayed properly in some ePub readers).

 **Install your own OpenStack Cloud:** 49 pages, bitmap and vector images in the PDF:

 |              |             | 150 DPI  | 300 DPI |